GregReneris/MainPortfolio/README.md

 ## Portfolio page:

-This page exhibits my work so far, and is easily updated to include more exciting projects in the future!
+This page exhibits my work so far, and is easily updated to include more exciting projects in the future! https://ciar4n.com/izmir/ was a big help styling the images!